jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (3) If a party elects to have an order sealed, or is required by the court or by these rules to have an order sealed, the following provisions apply:
   (a) the party must file an original order together with sufficient copies so that the party and the other parties who have given an address for service can each receive a duplicate sealed order:
   (b) the order must be in form G 34:
-  (c) the order must specify both the date on which it was made and the date on which it was sealed:
+  (c) the order must specify the date on which it was made:
   (d) the Registrar, when satisfied with the form of the order, must sign and seal the original and every copy:
   (e) the Registrar must mark every copy with the word duplicate:
   (f) the Registrar must retain the original on the file: